peterldowns/testy/README.md

 ## Structuring Helpers
 The `assert` package also provides helpers for structuring your tests and making them more expressive.
 You can use these helpers to determine which checks are run in parallel, and which checks should halt test execution.

-- `assert.NoFailures(t)` will instantly fail the test if any previous `check` has failed, or any other code has called `t.Fail()`/`t.Error()` for any reason.
+- `assert.NoFailures(t)` and `assert.NoErrors(t)` will instantly fail the test if any previous `check` has failed, or any other code has called `t.Fail()`/`t.Error()` for any reason.
-- `assert.NoFailures(t, thunk...(func() error))` will do the following:
-    - for each thunk:
-        - fail immediately if any previous `check` has failed.
-        - execute the thunk
-        - fail immediately if the thunk returns a non-nil error
-    - fail immediately if check has failed
-- `assert.NoErrors == assert.Group == assert.NoFailures` &mdash; pick the name that makes most sense in context.
+- `assert.NoFailures(t, thunks...(func()))` will run each thunk function.
+After each thunk, it will check that no failures have occurred.
+If they have, the test immediately exits without running any of the following thunks.
+- `assert.NoErrors(t, thunks...(func() error))` will run each thunk function.
+If the thunk returns an error, or any check failure has occurred, the test immediately exits without running any of the following thunks.

+You can use these to stage your tests and make them more useful.

 ```go
 func TestStructuringHelpers(t *testing.T) {